josdoaitran/josdoaitran.github.io/_posts/automation_test/2025-01-22-testing4everyone-factor-to-choose-tools.md

 - "why we should use tool A, not tool B ?"
 - "Which tools I should learn to cover UI automation test for web app"

-# Some factor to help us to choose the proper tools for covering UI automation testing
+# Some factors to help us to choose the proper tools for covering UI automation testing

 Here's a breakdown of keys that we can consider to choose the proper tools in automation test framework for UI web application testing: